Anonymouqs/Square/docs/develop/paradigm/index.rst

 the creators of GDscript thought so.
 Even if a game could function without classes, classes are needed to allow the ease of refactoring and maintaining code.

-Just as it is not elegant to have Smash be inherited into non-smashable objects, it is neither elegant nor reasonably maintainable to type in ``Var _health `` and a setter/getter for each unique type of character or enemy.
+Just as it is not elegant to have Smash inherited into non-smashable objects, it is neither elegant nor reasonably maintainable to type in ``Var _health `` and a setter/getter for each unique type of character or enemy.
 In a collaborative project, convention mistakes could be made, and once a system is implemented, it is not easy undoing them.
 Having an Entity Class allows inheritance of such and also reduces the need for typing the same code over and over again.

+Also, using file names for gdScript class Inheritance is also tedious and in major refactors, quite impossible(emotionally and mentally), so instead, all the "specific" Classes inherit from subclasses from Root.gd.

+To search through the plethora of classes, just ctrl+f

 The main difference between reference classes and refined classes is that the **Reference Classes** are stored in a  script folder while